esa/SpOC3/README.md

-This year, SpOC implements a 2-out-of-3 scoring scheme that, simply put, means that for the over all competition only two problems are taken into account.
+This year, SpOC implements a 2-out-of-3 scoring scheme that, simply put, means that for the over all competition only two challenges are taken into account.
 In detail, you will obtain a *local score*
-$s_i$ for each of the three problems computed via the the rules below, then your *global score* is $g=\max(s_1+s_2, s_1+s_3, s_2+s_3)$.
+$s_i$ for each of the three challenges computed via the the rules below, then your *global score* is $g=\max(s_1+s_2, s_1+s_3, s_2+s_3)$.
 The global score defines your place on the overall SpOC leaderboard and, overall, the winners of SpOC 3.

-Each problem $i=1,2,3$ has *three instances* (one easy, medium, and hard).
-Every instance has its own leaderboard (visible on [Optimise](https://optimise.esa.int/)) that ranks participants according to the objective of the problem.
+Each challenge $i=1,2,3$ contains *three problems* (easy, medium, and hard).
+Every problem has its own leaderboard (visible on [Optimise](https://optimise.esa.int/)) that ranks participants according to the objective of the challenge.
 The top ten ranks on the leaderboard of the easy instance get $e_i=10,9,8,\dots,1$ points, similarly
-$m_i=\frac{4}{3}10,\frac{4}{3}9,\dots,\frac{4}{3}$ points for the top ten teams on the medium instance, and
+$m_i=\frac{4}{3}10,\frac{4}{3}9,\dots,\frac{4}{3}$ points for the top ten teams on the medium problem, and
 $h_i=(\frac{4}{3})^2 10,(\frac{4}{3})^2 9,\dots,(\frac{4}{3})^2$ points for the hard
-instance.
-The score $s_i$ for the problem then simply is the sum $s_i=e_i+m_i+h_i$.
+problem.
+The score $s_i$ for the challenge then simply is the sum $s_i=e_i+m_i+h_i$.

 We wish all participants the best of luck and are excited to see what you accomplish!